|

 Director, Institute for Motivational Studies and Research

-Ikko Takahashi (Director)
+Ikko Takahashi (Adviser)

 Profile: finished his master’s degree in Graduate School of Humanities from Meisei University.
 He was engaged in planning and development of assessment and traffic safety education at companies.
 After, he had a career working an assistant professor at private universities, he joins Tokyo Future University as professor.
 Currently he was appointed the Dean of the School of Motivation and Behavioral Sciences of Tokyo Future University, and the Director of the IMSAR.
 He also served as training chairperson of Japanese Organization of Clinical Developmental Psychologist.
 His main research interest is Developmental Psychology and Aging Psychology.

-Main books: 15 Lectures of Developmental Psychology (main editor, 2019).
+■Main books: 15 Lectures of Developmental Psychology (main editor, 2019).
 Nursing course Basic field “Psychology”(author, 2017).

 Hiroko Kobayashi(Researcher)